rossrobino/uico/apps/docs/src/content/overview.md

 @import "uico";
 ```

-or copy and paste the [stylesheet](https://github.com/rossrobino/uico/tree/main/packages/uico/style.css) into your project (everything is in one file).
+or copy and paste the [stylesheet](https://github.com/rossrobino/uico/tree/main/packages/uico/style.css) into your project (everything is in one CSS file).

 ### Layers